-A modern university does more than provide education, they are venues for entertainment, food, socialising and keeping fit.
-Maximising the use of these spaces can help a university steer towards their overall objectives, and improve the student experience.
+A university does more than provide education.
+They are venues for entertainment, food, socialising and keeping fit.
+Tracking university footfall – and measuring how these spaces are used – can help achieve wider objectives, and improve the student experience.

-Having a people counting system in place to monitor the use of university libraries can be of benefit to staff and students alike.
-Students can tell which floors or areas are busiest, at what time of day.
-Staff can look at valuable data to help understand how a library is used.
+Having a system in libraries to monitor space use can be of benefit to both students and staff.
+Students can view which floors or areas are busiest, and when.
+By using this data, staff can understand how a library is used.
 Which areas are most and least popular?
 Is there a big difference between library visitors and the number of books checked out?
-This kind of information can be used to help plan for the future, allowing decision makers to adapt to the overall university strategy.
+This kind of information allows decision makers to adapt to the overall university strategy – and to plan ahead.

 Monitoring the footfall and live occupancy levels of Student’s Union bars or nightclubs provides valuable information on the use of these venues.
-Performance data can be used to advise managers on effective staff levels, and to manage maximum occupancy thresholds during showings of live sport or other large events.
+Managers can use this performance data to schedule effective staff levels, and to manage occupancy limits during showings of live sport or other large events.